Anglican Church of Korea: Diocese of Seoul

 The current Diocese of Seoul was founded as the Joseon (Korea) diocese, covering all the Korean peninsula, in 1889.
 It was split in 1965, to create Taejon diocese, at which point it became Seoul diocese.
-The current bishop is Peter Kyongho Lee, who has also been Primate since 2020.
+The current bishop is Elijah Kim JangHwan, an evangelical in a traditionally Anglo-Catholic diocese.

 Bishops in Korea

 The Bishop in Korea was an Anglican missionary appointment from 1889 to 1965 when the diocese was divided.